-The project must be assessed from the start against the equality impact assessment and sustainable development impact assessment using the Future Generations Evaluation.
+Be project must be assessed from the start against the equality impact assessment and sustainable development impact assessment using tbe Future Generations Evaluation.

-- xxi.
-The project form will be subject to internal review, as well as scrutiny through the political decision making process, at which point further information may need to be provided. - xxii.
-An evaluation timescale will need to be set out to detail how and when the progress and impact of the project will be evaluated
+- The project form will be subject to internal review, as well as scrutiny through the political decision making process, at which point further xxi. information may need to be provided. - An evaluation timescale will need to be set out to detail how and when the progress and impact of the project will be evaluated xxii.